ethereum/devp2p/caps/eth.md

 This message requests the peer to return cell data of the given transaction hashes.
 The `cells` element is a bitmap specifying which cell indices are requested.
-For each bit set, the requester asks for the cell at that index from every blob of all transactions specified by the list of txhash.
+For each bit set, the requester asks for the cell at that index from every blob of all transactions specified by the list of txhashes.

-To manage uplink bandwidth usage, a node may disconnect peers that send excessive requests.
-This can be enforced by monitoring metrics such as the number of requested cells over a given period.
-The node may observe whether the peers respect `MIN_P` and select peers to disconnect based on that information.
+To manage uplink bandwidth usage, a node may rate-limit GetCells requests.
+The node can also observe whether peers respect `MIN_P` and select peers to disconnect based on that information.

 ### Cells (0x15)